This Recipe uses:

 The bouillabaisse is an Instant pot recipe you have to be more careful with than say, the boeuf bourguignon.
 While I adore using a pressure cooker, as you can tell by all the French Instant Pot receipes I have on the blog, the light and delicate seafood is not meant to be overcooked in the same way as a bourguignon or coq au vin can be.

-Those dishes are traditionally were left cooking for hours because the meats used are not the most tender, so the length of cooking just allowed the meat to really disintegrate.
-An extra 1/2 hour usually never hurts a stew.
+Those classic dishes are traditionally were left cooking for hours because the meats used are not the most tender, so the length of cooking just allowed the meat to really disintegrate.
+An extra 1/2 hour usually never hurts a meat stew.
 For the fish and seafood in a bouillabaisse, on the other hand, you are going to have to watch the timing.

 Recipes for bouillabaisse vary from family to family in Marseille.
 Small brasseries and diners in Marseille were so annoyed to see new upscale restaurants produce a version of “bouillabaisse” for foreign tourists that has little in common with the original dish, that in 1980 they came up with something called the “La Charte de la Bouillabaisse” (meaning the “Bouillabaisse Charter”).